carallon/pharos-controller-api/sphinx-src/http-api/beacon.rst

 ``POST /api/beacon``

+.. only:: expert

+    In beacon mode, a controller will flash its LEDs continuously.

+.. only:: designer

-In beacon mode, a controller will flash its LEDs or it screen continuously.
+    In beacon mode, a controller will flash its LEDs or its screen continuously.